Renovated Lunch Room

 Bevco recently renovated its lunch room with new flooring, a fresh paint job and new furniture for our employees to enjoy on their breaks.

-Bevco also upgraded its engineering room.
-Our engineering employees have moved into a brighter workplace that encourages collaboration and a team atmosphere.
+Bevco also upgraded its design room.
+Our design staff have moved into a brighter workplace that encourages collaboration and a team atmosphere.
 It is an open style work area with ergonomic adjustable desks, a new paint job and freshly installed flooring.

 Bevco is pleased to announce the addition of four new employees to our team: Josh Mann, Taylor Mitchell, Mack Robinson and Art Gridnev.